What is Public Provident Fund(PPF)Scheme?

 - Fund transfer: Funds/accounts cannot be transferred between people but can be easily transferred between bank branches or post offices for free.

-- Loan facility: Loans can be availed against funds held in the PPF account from year 3 to year 6.
+- Loan facility: Loan facility can be availed against funds held in the PPF account from the third financial year.

-- Renewal: Renewal or extension of the scheme is allowed, for an extra 5 years at a time.
+- Renewal: Renewal or extension of the scheme is allowed, for a period of 5 years at a time and can be extended within 1 year of maturity.

 - Joint accounts: Not allowed.